KSP-KOS/KSLib/doc/lib_navigation.md

 description:
   * Assumes a `target` is set.
 Returns the phase angle between `SHIP` and `TARGET` with respect to the common parent body.
 It is positive when you're behind in the orbit, and negative when ahead.

-### greatCircleHeading
+### _avg_isp
-args:
-  * point: `GeoCoordinates`, `Waypoint`, `Vector` or any `Orbitable`

 returns:
   * `Scalar`

 description:
-  * Returns the instantaneous heading required to go from current position to point's position along the great circle joining the two positions.
+  * Returns the average specific impulse of the active engines or -1 if no active engine is detected.
+Although the function can be used by the end user, it is meant primarily for internal calculations.

 ### getBurnTime
 args:
   * deltaV: One of `Scalar`, `Vector`
+  * isp: `Scalar` defaults to 0

 returns:
   * `Scalar`

 description:
-  * Returns the amount of time required to get `deltaV` from active engines.
+  * Returns the amount of time required to get `deltaV` from active engines, -1 if no active engine is present.
 Does not consider fuel requirements.
+Calculation is done using the average specific impulse (arg `isp`) or calculates the Isp if left at the default.

 ### azimuth
 args: